tdwg/website/content/pages/conferences/2022/instructions-for-abstract-submission/index.md

 *   Both authors and technical editors can send email (see icon near the top of the page) to co-authors and/or editors at any time during the pre-approval process, **_this does not change the status of the manuscript._** _If you use this step, please fully reference your manuscript ID, the issue(s) and the person(s) you think should be responding to the email.
 The system sends individual emails out so no one receiving them knows who else is being asked to address your question.
 If in doubt, email [editor@tdwg.org](mailto:editor@tdwg.org) outside of the system instead.
 *   For an abstract associated with TDWG 2022 to be published, the presenter must be fully registered (i.e., any assessed fee paid) for the conference.
 *   Approved abstracts will be published once the placement of their presentation in the program is confirmed.
 Authors should receive notification of successful submission to the journal, pending publication.

+### What are the flags all about?

+The [flags](https://www.tdwg.org/conferences/2022/instructions-for-editors/#flags)—listed along with the status (see above) of your abstract—are to help us keep track of the editing and review process.
+Authors, however, will want to monitor when their abstract is flagged as "Accepted with revisions."
+Check the status of your abstract after signing in to your [ARPHA dashboard](https://arpha.pensoft.net/dashboard) under My Manuscripts.
+You will be informed there (not by separate email) by 15 July of the provisional acceptance of your abstract for presentation at the conference.
+If you need confirmation before that because of travel or budget deadlines, please email us at [editor@tdwg.org](mailto:editor@tdwg.org]. _Make sure to include the ARPHA ID of your abstract in the title of your email._

 ### What if I don’t see my abstract anywhere?